 Joe Sheridan and a cold night in Foynes

-Joe Sheridan was a top-class chef and bartender when he applied for the chef’s job at Rineanna, the townland in Limerick where the Flying Boat terminal was based at Foynes.
+Joe Sheridan was a top-class chef and bartender when he applied for the chef’s job at Rineanna, the townland in Limerick where the Flying Boat terminal was based at Foynes Airport.
 In his job application, received by CEO Brendan O’Regan, Sheridan simply stated: “Dear Sir.
 I’m the man for the job.
 Yours sincerely, Joe Sheridan."

 Turns out, Sheridan was right.
 He got the job, which would later help make him famous.